 Agents who do not follow the standard are considered to be in breach of it.
 HMRC has a range of different approaches, policies and powers to deal with breaches of the standard.
-For agents unwilling to engage with HMRC, options may include blocking access to HMRC's agent services, dishonest tax agent conduct notices, refusing to deal with an agent altogether and where appropriate informing relevant professional bodies about misconduct by their members in a Public Interest Disclosure.
+For agents unwilling to engage with HMRC, options may include blocking access to HMRC's agent services, dishonest tax agent conduct notices, refusing to deal with an agent altogether and where appropriate informing relevant professional bodies about misconduct by their members.